Similar to how physical health can impact the overall health of a person, a healthy foundation can extend the life of a building.

 Structural Health of Your Home’s Foundation

-The health of a building starts at the bottom with a strong foundation.
-Not only can this improve your home’s ability to withstand natural disasters, but it’s also a part of healthy home principles that can affect moisture management, pests, air quality, and thermal stability.
+The overall health of a building starts from the ground up.
+That being said, a strong foundation can improve your home’s ability to withstand natural disasters.
+Similarly, it’s also a part of healthy home principles that can affect moisture management, pests, air quality, and thermal stability.

-Issues with your home’s foundation can be indicated by:
+Foundation issues within your home can be indicated by:

 - Nail pops

 - Drywall cracks

 - Flood damage

 - Cracked chimney

 - Cracked bricks

 The consequences of foundation problems can vary widely, and unfortunately, they will only get worse over time.
 If these issues are left unresolved, you’ll see an increasing amount of damage throughout the structure and potentially face irreversible damage.
 If you completely neglect your home’s foundation issues, you could see a 30 percent decrease in property value.